hrdwrrsk/adementary-theme/readme.md

 - MATE (status: beta)

 ### Currently not supported desktop :
+- Cinnamon
-- Cinnamon (As of 21 August, it's undecided since i'm waiting for Linux Mint/Cinnamon dev are dropping use of old Metacity XML WM theme and use gtk+ WM theme like GNOME shell/Mutter 3.16+ and Metacity since 3.20+)
+> As of 21 August, it's undecided since i'm waiting for Linux Mint/Cinnamon dev are dropping use of old Metacity XML WM theme and use gtk+ WM theme like GNOME shell/Mutter 3.16+ and Metacity since 3.20+

 ## Not really supported
-- Pantheon (elementary OS) (maybe reconsidered, but it will be a 'completely different' version)
+- Pantheon
+> Elementary OS is NOT compatible.
 - LXDE
 - Window Managers (Openbox, enlightenment...)
 - Qt/Non-gtk+ desktops (Plasma 5, LXQt...)